cschell/who-is-alyx/Readme.md

 ### Motion Data

-The data have been recorded with a [Python library](https://github.com/tianshengs/SteamVR_Tracking) using [OpenVR](https://github.com/ValveSoftware/openvr) with an average framerate of 15 fps.
+The data have been recorded with a [Python library](https://github.com/tianshengs/SteamVR_Tracking) using [OpenVR](https://github.com/ValveSoftware/openvr).
 The csv files contain the raw data recording from each session.

 - `timestamp`: recording time of each frame.
 - `delta_time_ms`: time passed since recording start, in milliseconds.